Titamik/SIS_SIR_SIRD_model/README.md

-# simpleSISmodel
+# SIS SIR SIRD model
-Simple SIS model written in Python
+Simple SIS SIR SIRD model written in Python
 ## class Node
 This class is used for building a graph.
 Properties: